No Me Digas Que No

 "No Me Digas Que No" (Don't Tell Me No) is a song performed by Spanish singer Enrique Iglesias taken from his first bilingual studio album, Euphoria.
 It was produced by Carlos Paucar and Reggaeton producers Nesty "La Mente Maestra" and Victor "El Nasi".
-It featured Reggaeton Duó Wisin & Yandel.
+It featured Reggaeton puerto rican Duó Wisin & Yandel.
 It was released digitally on 22 June 2010 as the second promotional Spanish single.
 The song hit the radio stations officially on 19 October 2010.
 It is the third collaborations between the artists after the remix versions of Lloro Por Tí and Gracias a Ti.
 The song peaked at number-one on the US Billboard Hot Latin Songs, becoming Enrique's twenty-second song to peak at number-one on the chart.

 Background

 On the album, two versions of the song were included, a version with Iglesias alone, and a remixed version with the duo with whom Iglesias has collaborated on another two songs.
 Both versions have a completely different beat.
 The song was written by himself and Descemer Bueno, and the remixed version has additional lyrics from Wisin & Yandel, Ernesto Padilla better known as Nesty "La Mente Maestra" and Victor Martinez.
 A merengue remix was made replacing Wisin & Yandel with Omega "El Fuerte".
 Leila Cobo from Billboard said in relation to the song that "he (Iglesias) jumps into dance with both feet and eschews the duo's reggaetón in favor of uptempo club beats".